Nkosinathi-Bonga-James-Mncube/AWS_Practice/Elastic_Setup/README.md

 # Anisible setup for ElasticSearch , Opendistro and Kibana

-- Created a ansible playbook to setup Elastricsearch, opendistro and Kibana on localhost using docker-compose
+- Created a ansible playbook to setup Elastricsearch, Opendistro and Kibana on localhost using docker-compose
 - A default template was used for setting up Elasticsearch and Kibana
 - More info : https://opendistro.github.io/for-elasticsearch-docs/docs/install/docker/